 Also of interest is that Amherst has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Amherst telecommute to their jobs.
-Overall, about 17.09% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 17.09% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Although the majority of commuting trips in the town are by private automobile, Amherst is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Amherst area by reducing both traffic and air pollution.